Aniket-x-code/encoder-huffman/README.md

 ## Huffman Coding
-Representation of the Huffman Coding in JS, CSS, &amp; HTML
+Representation of the Huffman Coding in JS, CSS, &amp; HTML for my Design and Analysis of Algorithm Course.

 ## Info
 You can visit the [Demo Website](http://khaledm.com/huffman)